joshuarosenberg/jrosen48.github.io/_posts/2017-02-17-introducing-prcr.markdown

 categories: R
 ---

-I'm excited to share that `prcr` (v.
-0.1.0), an R package for person-centered analysis, is now available on CRAN via `install.packages("prcr")`.
+I'm excited to share that `prcr` (0.1.0), an R package for person-centered analysis, is now available on CRAN via `install.packages("prcr")`.

 Person-centered analyses focus on clusters, or profiles, of observations, and their change over time or differences across factors.